If you’ve ever found your phone burning hot while plugged in, it’s a definite sign of your phone overheating while charging.

-To help stop phone overheating, check your charger cable to ascertain that it’s not damaged or of poor quality.
-If the charger is not the issue, let a technician check your phone’s charging port, or consider replacing your battery.
+However, if the charging cable is not the issue, let a technician check your phone’s charging port, or consider replacing your battery.

 Overcharging the Phone

 Another factor that we mostly overlook, leading to our phone overheating while charging, is overcharging the phone.
 Most of us leave our phones plugged in overnight, which not only heats up the phone but also damages the battery.

 So what to do?

 For starters, stop overcharging your phone!
 There’s no need to charge it to a full 100%.

 Keeping the battery level between 80 to 90% is ideal to keep the phone from overcharging while maintaining its battery life.

 While using our phones, we tend to switch from one app to the other, resulting in multiple apps running in the background at the same time.